workbench climate neutral initiative

-Working with United Nations Climate Neutral Now we have measured our complete carbon footprint and have defined scope 1, 2 and full scope 3 of the Green House Gas Protocol for our entire operation, including the products we design and manufacture.
+Working with the United Nations Climate Neutral Now, we have measured our complete carbon footprint and have defined scope 1, 2 and full scope 3 of the Green House Gas Protocol for our entire operation including all the products we design and manufacture.

 So, what next in our carbon reduction journey?

 We have our net Zero plan in place with the aim to be Net Zero by 2040.
 We aim to make a reduction of 3% in next year.
 It has been hard for us to see how, for example, we will reduce the carbon footprint for the materials we use in our products significantly in the near future.
 This is where a large portion of our carbon production is attributed, and we are already specifying European FSC timbers and European steel which are some of the lowest carbon options for those materials.
 This is why measuring is so important to Workbench as it has given us a clear picture what changes we need to start making now to be able to achieve significant carbon reduction in future years.
 We are including in the design of our product the ability for the client to reuse the parts and materials at the end of its service.
 While this will not reduce our footprint now, in five plus years as products come to the of their life there could be meaningful carbon reduction in our material use if clients chose to let the product ‘Workbeyond‘ for their new requirement and Workbench can reuse and refinish existing materials.
 Workbeyond is in its infancy, but we have recognised it is critical to reducing our material carbon footprint in years to come and in doing so achieving Net Zero.

 The ongoing achievements of our carbon neutral journey...

 Workbench is carbon neutral for year 2021-2022 having reduced our carbon intensity by 10% during the year, we have offset the entire remaining footprint by investing in Project 2936 : 24 MW Bhilangana – 111 Hydro Power Project [link], full project outline [link].